 A:shina:v gav po:shina:v

-A relative remains a relative, as long as relations
+A relative remains a relative, as long as relations are maintained.

 You should not take relatives for granted.

 To let it in by one ear, and let it out from the other.